telecomprofi/Prometheus-101-foe-DataDog-users/README.md

 Q: What is default port on node exporter used by Prometheus server to scrape metrics?
 A: The node_exporter listens on HTTP port 9100.

+Q: Waht is Target?
+A: It is sever:port/metrics with specific name that provideds metrics for scraping by Prometheus server.
+It has state: up/down, and labels: job: name, instance:<ip-addr:port> etc.

+Q: What happens if target/enpoint is down?
+A: you can create rule isDown and alert on this event.